 This is the basic difference between a time series database targeted for aggregated metrics and one designed to gather ‘raw metrics’

-The main functionality of Prometheus is being a time series database.
+The main functionality of Prometheus, besides monitoring, is being a time series database.

 However, when playing with time series database, you often need to visualize them, analyze them and have some custom alerting on them.